 Height Requirement: Minimum height of 42″

 Coming in at number one is the iconic, half tour, half survival journey through the Jurassic Park River Adventure attraction.
-This water ride in Islands of Adventure packs a real punch when it comes to the combination of storytelling and overall thrill.
-Guests boarding the tour boats are expecting to be brought through a peaceful tour of Jurassic Park, safely in the water away from dinosaurs.
-You can only imagine what happens after your boat is knocked off course and led straight into the facility housing the most dangerous of creatures.
+This water ride at Universal‘s Islands of Adventure stands out not just for its thrill but also for its immersive storytelling.
+Guests boarding the tour boats anticipate a serene journey through Jurassic Park, safely distanced from the dinosaurs in the water.
+However, the real excitement begins when the boat is unexpectedly knocked off course, leading straight into the facility housing the most ferocious of creatures.

 Related post: Complete Guide to the Universal Studios VIP Experience